 However, they’re frustrated and concerned that current testing in Manitoba couldn’t detect Lindsay’s strain of Lyme disease.

-Manitoba Health says it trying to streamline, co-ordinate and improve patient care for people with late Lyme disease and other emerging tick-borne diseases.
+Manitoba Health says it trying to streamline, coordinate and improve patient care for people with late Lyme disease and other emerging tick-borne diseases.

-A provincial spokesperson said a collaborative care service centre announced in spring has already hired a doctor and a primary care nurse will start shortly.
+A provincial spokesperson said a collaborative care service center announced in spring has already hired a doctor and a primary care nurse will start shortly.
 It’s expected to launch in late fall or early 2020.